avierstr/umipore/README.md

 # umipore
 <mark>This is a work in progress:</mark>

-==Demultiplexing based on barcodes , dual barcodes, primers is working, demultiplexing based on UMI's is still under construction.==
+<mark>Demultiplexing based on barcodes , dual barcodes, primers is working, demultiplexing based on UMI's is still under construction.</mark>

 Umipore is a tool to demultiplex Oxford Nanopore reads (or sequences from other platforms) based on barcodes, dual barcodes, primers or UMI's (unique molecular identifiers).